MicrosoftDocs/win32/desktop-src/xaudio2/xaudio2-default-channel-mapping.md

 ---
-Description: 'An XAudio2 client has full control of the mapping from the channels of a voice to the channels of each of its destination voices.' ms.assetid: '219d5b70-3f07-f973-f9ec-1cb3cf0be37e'
+Description: An XAudio2 client has full control of the mapping from the channels of a voice to the channels of each of its destination voices. ms.assetid: 219d5b70-3f07-f973-f9ec-1cb3cf0be37e
-title: XAudio2 Default Channel Mapping
+title: XAudio2 Default Channel Mapping ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # XAudio2 Default Channel Mapping